Investing in Cutting-Edge Animal Models

 - Creating a CRISPR core to enable IRP scientists to develop novel transgenic animals using the gene-editing technology

-Explore these pages for more information about the past, present, and future of IRP vaccine research:
+Explore these pages for more information about the past, present, and future of animal model research:

 - Accomplishments in the use of animal models